By: Clare Barkey and Erica Hipp

 -Ekaterina Walker, Forbes

-We have laid out what we believe to be the top nine benefits that are most important to a diverse organization
+We have laid out what we believe to be the top nine benefits that come from having a diverse organization:

 Employees are better at adapting to changes and differences when they work with people different than themselves.
 By working with diverse co-workers you can open your mind to new ideas and improve interpersonal relationships at work.
 People are also able to face challenges easier because employees can learn how to accept and embrace ideas from people vastly different than themselves.
 By improving our adaptability, we can expand our range of viewpoints.
 Our egocentric view of the world in the United States limits us to one regional mindset.
 By becoming more open-minded to new cultures, ethnicities, and customs- we are able to represent the beliefs of people across the globe.